Functional Observability, Structural Functional Observability and Optimal Sensor Placement: Criteria for SFO

 \section{Criteria for SFO}

-A graph-theoretic necessary and sufficient condition for SFO was given in \cite{montanari2022functional} (although \cite{montanari2022functional} defined the SFO as the property to allow a functionally observable realization, their criterion is derived in the spirit of Definition \ref{def-structural-functional}).
-Unfortunately, this condition was based on condition (\ref{rank-criterion-observ}) that is only valid for diagonalizable systems, making its sufficiency questionable in general.
-In this section, we propose new graph-theoretic characterizations for SFO.
-It is worth mentioning that our derivations are completely different from those in \cite{montanari2022functional}.
+Although a graph-theoretic necessary and sufficient condition for SFO was given in \cite{montanari2022functional}, this condition was based on condition (\ref{rank-criterion-observ}) that is applicable only to diagonalizable systems, thereby raising concerns about its validness for general systems.
+In this section, we propose complete graph-theoretic characterizations for SFO.
 Our results also have some interesting implication for structural target controllability.